Santa Cruz Warriors Acquire Guard Franco Miller Jr.

 - Santa Cruz Warriors Acquire Guard Franco Miller Jr. - Santa Cruz Warriors

+- Swarm Falls to Gold to Open Winter Showcase Tournament, 119-106 - Greensboro Swarm

+- Spurs Drop Showcase Opener in Overtime to Stockton, 119-117 - Austin Spurs

-- Charge to Begin 2025-26 Regular Season at NBA G League Showcase in Orlando - Cleveland Charge
+- Westchester Knicks Tip-Off 2025-26 Regular Season at NBA G League Showcase - Westchester Knicks

-- Iowa Wolves Introduce New Partnership Initiative: Champions of the Community - Iowa Wolves
+- Charge End 2025 with Alternative Identity and Throwback Tribute to the Early 2000s - Cleveland Charge

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.